tobiasegelund/duckingit/README.md

 ```

 ## Setup
-Please ensure that you have both Docker and Terraform installed before setting up the infrastructure.
+Before setting up the infrastructure, please make sure that you have installed both Docker and Terraform.

-The SDK acts as a gateway to the serverless function cluster, so the entire infrastructure must be set up before executing any commands on the DuckDB instances.

-AWS Lambda employs layers to handle pre-installed packages, and DuckDB is no exception.
-To make the installed binaries work on AWS Lambda, Docker must be installed because the layer is built on the same architecture that runs on AWS Lambda.
+To interact with the DuckDB instances, the entire infrastructure must be set up first because the SDK functions as an entryway to the serverless function cluster.
+DuckDB is packaged as a layer to be pre-installed in AWS Lambda, similar to other packages.
+Docker must be installed to create the layer.

-The first step is to create the DuckDB layer.
-Running the following command will produce a duckdb-layer.zip file in the image/release/ folder:
+Running the command below will generate a duckdb-layer.zip file in the image/release/ folder:
 ```bash
 make release-image
 ```

-To proceed with setting up the infrastructure on AWS, you need to have Terraform installed.
-Follow these commands:
+To set up the infrastructure on AWS, follow the commands below:
 ```bash
 make tf-init
 make tf-apply
 ```

-After waiting for a minute or two, the process should be complete.
-You can now check for the presence of a Lambda function called DuckExecutor and a lambda layer called duckdb under Lambda layers.
+After waiting for a minute or two, the infrastructure should be set up, and you can check for the presence of a Lambda function called DuckExecutor and a lambda layer called duckdb under Lambda layers.

 Once you have verified the above components, the infrastructure should be set up and fully operational.